 Miami Heat Injury Report: Will Jimmy Butler Play Against Boston Celtics Tonight?
 Find Out

-Jimmy Butler of Miami Heat is set to take on the Boston Celtics in a thrilling clash.
+Will Jimmy Butler of Miami Heat play against the Boston Celtics in the upcoming clash?
 Get the scoop on his availability, injury reports, and much more!

-The Miami Heat, seeded 8th (46-36), will face off against the 1st-seeded Boston Celtics (64-18) in the second game of the NBA Playoffs' First Round this Wednesday.
+The Celtics and Heat are heading to Miami for an evenly matched Game 3 in the Eastern Conference first round on Saturday evening.

-The Celtics easily triumphed in the opening game, scoring a clear victory with a 114-94 win, exceeding the vast 14.5-point spread.
-The showdown at TD Garden kicks off at 7:00 pm EST and will be televised on TNT.
+After a spectacular Game 2 victory of 111-101, thanks to a franchise record-breaking 23 three-pointers, the Heat are ready to face top-seeded Boston.
+The opening tip-off at the Kaseya Center is set for 6:10 EST.

 Miami Heat Players Stats Against The Celtics